Trakya University: Balkan Youth Fire

 Set up in the scope of our university in 2007, the folk dance group Balkan Gençlik Ateşi has had an important role in the presentation of our traditional culture especially making presentations in many Balkan countries.
 Many activities have been carried out between Trakya University and other universities in the Balkans through close relationships that display the region's cultural wealth.
 Balkan Gençlik Ateşi is one of the most important projects devoted to Balkans that is established for this purpose in parallel with the Mission and the Vision of Trakya University.

 Balkan Gençlik Ateşi, which both gives a new image to Trakya University's cultural-artistic activities and sets the light to an age with its original shows that reflects the common history of Turkey and the countries in the Balkans, carries out burning with the fire caught from the power of modern youth and art.

 Student clubs

 These include the Theatre Club (founded by the students of the faculty of medicine), Shadow Players Club, Glass-Made Players Club, Scientific Research Club, TurkMSIC Club, Kuvay-I Milliye Club, Social Research Club, Poetry and Visual Acts Club, Humour Club, Cinema Club, Chess Club and Music Club functions.

 There is a Festival of Medicine and the Yearbook Committee's graduation ceremonies.
 There are two performance halls, and closed/open gymnasiums available for the students' use during all the above activities.
 In addition, smaller halls are assigned to clubs such as Chess Club, by the Deanery.

 The presence of the Trakya University State Conservatory in the campus gives the students the opportunity to watch all the artistic performances organized by the Conservatory.
 Environment trips are organized under the guidance of the faculty members.

 History Edirne & Beyazid II Külliye Health Museum

-In history, Edirne was referred to by many different names.
-It has been called: